Jalict/jalict-portfolio/content/projects/spline-based-interface/index.md

 Much of my work was initial prototyping, conversion of Bang and Lees binaries to libraries and marshalling with Unity, optimisation, gizmos and interface options.

-The project was made supervised by [Mads Johansen Lassen](https://game.itu.dk/members/mads-johansen-lassen/) from IT University and made in collaboration with Unity Technologies with [Dave Hunt](https://www.linkedin.com/in/anatomecha/) as external supervisor.
+The project was supervised by [Mads Johansen Lassen](https://game.itu.dk/members/mads-johansen-lassen/) from IT University and made in collaboration with Unity Technologies with [Dave Hunt](https://www.linkedin.com/in/anatomecha/) as external supervisor.

 *[1] Seungbae Bang and Sung-Hee Lee, "Spline Interface for Intuitive Skinning Weight Editing", ACM Transactions on Graphics (TOG), 2018*